Ingage-Meetup/20240117-RLE/README.md

 ## Task

 Your task is to write such a run-length encoding.
 For a given string, return a list (or array) of pairs (or arrays) [ (i1, s1), (i2, s2), …, (in, sn) ], such that one can reconstruct the original string by replicating the character sx ix times and concatenating all those strings.
+Write an encode method that returns a run-length encoding of its input, and a decode method that takes an RLE enconding as input and returns a string.

 ## Examples

 runLengthEncoding "hello world!" shouldBe [(1,'h'), (1,'e'), (2,'l'), (1,'o'), (1,' '), (1,'w'),(1,'o'), (1,'r'), (1,'l'), (1,'d'), (1,'!')]

 runLengthEncoding "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaabbb" shouldBe [(34,'a'), (3,'b')]

 # C3ProjectTemplate

 See solutions in different languages in the "Templates" directory.
 Once you decide which language you'd like to use,